Search Results for: witch hazel

 The Medicinal Benefits of Lemon Balm

-…(Salvia officinalis), elderflower (Sambucus nigra var. canadensis), and comfrey (Symphytum officinale) infused in a base of vinegar or witch hazel (Hamamelis virginiana) extract.
-The fragrant elixir is an antioxidant and astringent toner—it is said to have kept the queen looking so sprightly that she attracted the attention of a suitor nearly 50 years her junior.
-Precautions: The herb may lower…
+…comfrey (Symphytum officinale) infused in a base of vinegar or witch hazel (Hamamelis virginiana) extract.
+Lemon balm lends its topical medicinal uses as an antioxidant and antimicrobial to this formula.
+The fragrant elixir is an antioxidant and astringent toner—it is said to have kept the queen looking so sprightly that she attracted the attention of a suitor nearly 50 years…

 A photo of Harriet Tubman in place at the Burton Street Garden in Asheville, North Carolina